 - 2 cups fresh spinach, destemmed and packed

 - 1/2 cup full-fat coconut milk (from a can, unsweetened)

 - 2 Tbsp lemon juice

 - 3 large garlic cloves

-- Whilst the barley is cooking, throw all the sauce ingredients in your food processor and blend until smooth.
+- Make the sauce: Add all the sauce ingredients to your food processor and blend until smooth.
 Feel free to add more coconut milk or water if you feel the sauce is too thick.

-To bring this together faster (great weeknight option!), you can pre-cook your barley or buy a quick-cook barley.
+- To bring this together faster (great weeknight option!), you can pre-cook your barley or buy a quick-cook barley.
 Pearled couscous would also work, but I wouldn’t use smaller / softer grains like the small couscous or quinoa.

-You can save le5ftover sauce in an air-tight container for up to 3 days.
-Because avocados tend to oxidize and turn brown after a while, it may help to add an extra squirt f lemon juice to your leftovers before storing them in the fridge.
+- You can save leftover sauce in an air-tight container for up to 3 days.
+Because avocados tend to oxidize and turn brown after a while, it may help to add an extra squirt of lemon juice to your leftovers before storing them in the fridge.